codedchip/AMSGateArray/README.md

 # The boards
 The boards are very simple designs, varying only in the pinout of the DIP-40 footprint and the corresponding power and ground connections.
 I have not incorporated level shifters for the reasons discussed above, however I have used a 3.6V regulator to power the CPLD to improve logic levels.
 This is still within the spec of the XC95288XL, but can easily be substituted with a 3.3V model as required.
 As mentioned earlier, I haven't had issues caused by any output signals being outside TTL specs and a high being represented as a low.
 Hopefully this remains the case through testing as the simpler board design results in much better routing and comfortably fits on two layers.
 Virtually all signal traces are on the bottom of the board, with all power and ground traces on the top.
 As I said, very simple stuff.
 On both boards I have routed the 16MHz clock and HSYNC to the GCLK pins on the CPLD as these signals are both essentially external clocks and that is best practice.
 However, I hope to remove the dependency on HSYNC for clocking in due course.

 The purpose of these boards is for prototyping.
 They are probably larger than they need to be, even with the large CPLD.
 That's partly to keep to two layers for cost, but mostly priorities.
 However, I will look into miniturising as far as possible.
 This might mean simplifying the verilog to fit onto a smaller CPLD, using multiple interconnected CPLDs, or a combination of both.
 The immediate priority though is to test the verilog code.
-I need a working gate array for part of a bigger project where I would be free to surface mount the CPLD on a much larger board, so miniturising might not be my main concern.
+I need a working gate array for my CPC project, where I will be free to surface mount the CPLD on a much larger board, so miniturising might not be my main concern.

 ## 40010
 ### Schematic